yaziza/botanj/CONTRIBUTING.md

 Before contributing, please:

-1. Review the project architecture in [TBA](TBA)
-2. Check existing issues and pull requests to avoid duplicates
+1. Check existing issues and pull requests to avoid duplicates
-3. For major changes, open an issue first to discuss your proposed changes
+2. For major changes, open an issue first to discuss your proposed changes

 ## Development Setup